opentok/opentok-web-samples/Archiving/README.md

 ## Recording the session to an archive

 The OpenTok archiving API lets you record a session's audio-video streams to MP4 files.
 You use server-side code to start and stop archive recordings.
-In the config.js file, you set the `SAMPLE_SERVER_BASE_URL` variable to the base URL of the web service the app calls to start archive recording, stop recording, and play back the recorded video.
+In the `config.js` file, you set the `SAMPLE_SERVER_BASE_URL` variable to the base URL of the web service the app calls to start archive recording, stop recording, and play back the recorded video.

-The archiving application uses the same code available in the basics sample to initialize an OpenTok session, connect to the session, publish a stream, and subscribe to stream in the session.
-If you have not already gotten familiar with the code in the basics sample, consider doing so before continuing (see the previous sections).

 To start recording the video stream, the user clicks the Start Archive button which invokes the `startArchive()` method in app.js.
 This method in turn sends an XHR (or Ajax) request to server.